 If you think you might have been injured in an accident, it’s important to see a doctor as soon as possible.
-If you want to seek compensation for your injury, you’ll have to file a claim within the statute of limitations, and you’ll have to have a diagnosis and treatment plan from your doctor before that period expires.
+However, if you want to seek compensation for your injury, you’ll have to file a claim within the statute of limitations.
+In Pennsylvania you have two years after a car accident to file a claim.
+And you’ll have to have a diagnosis and treatment plan from your doctor before that period expires.
 Ensuring that you have a complete diagnosis from a licensed doctor as soon as possible can protect you from legal hiccups during this process.
+Remember, you only have two years during which to file a suit for your injuries in Pennsylvania.

 What Does Statute of Limitations Mean?